 As a natural substitute material for plastic straws, aluminum is lightweight and environmentally safe.
 It is also durable, lightweight and is also considerably less expensive than competing materials like stainless steel.
 Tested and proven, aluminum is an outstanding temperature conductor.
 Marshall explains, “As a person sips a drink through an aluminum straw, it generates a cooling effect, essentially making the drink colder.”

 With business connections that involve the extrusion process dating back to the 1980s, Marshall reached out to industry colleagues and professionals to find a manufacturing source for his idea.
-One of them suggested contacting Minalex, a family-owned company that has specialized in manufacturing miniature aluminum extrusions for more than 50 years.
+One of them suggested contacting Minalex, a family-owned company that has specialized in manufacturing miniature and custom aluminum extrusions for more than 50 years.
 The recommendation of the NJ-based company proved to be the ideal solution for LizBets.
 The challenges they faced included a drinking straw’s small diameter and initial production runs in very limited quantities, something that many companies simply cannot accommodate.
 Michael Casey, Vice President Sales & Planning for Minalex stated, “We are one of only a few companies with a die size that can produce this type of aluminum straw and provide the finished extrusions in very small numbers.”

 An initial run of six hundred aluminum straws was provided to LizBets for trial use and testing.
 Based on immediate positive feedback, the company quickly placed a larger order.
 Going forward, the company anticipates partnering with Minalex to produce large quantities of these aluminum straws for commercial use in a range of colors and configurations, in a variety of different usage scenarios.
 Minalex is supplying the cut-to-length aluminum straws that are deburred at both ends.
 Marshall explains the relationship, “The Minalex team has been extremely attentive and accommodating.
 They were excited about the possibilities right from the beginning.
 They listened closely, and have been very responsive to our needs.
 We look forward to a great relationship.”